 Join us every Monday for a Group Office Hour.
 More Info

 Shami-Iyabo Mitchell, MPH

 Incoming Medical Student

-The UCLA/CDU Summer Health Professions Educatin Program (UCLA SHPEP) is a six week summer enrichment program targeting educationally and financially disadvantaged freshmen and sophomore college students.
-SHPEP students will be able to interact with healthcare professionals and will be gain insight about various healthcare professions.
+The UCLA/CDU Summer Health Professions Education Program (UCLA SHPEP) is a six-week summer enrichment program targeting educationally and financially disadvantaged freshmen and sophomore college students.
+SHPEP students will be able to interact with healthcare professionals and will gain insight about various healthcare professions.
 This program is intended for students interested in a career in Dentistry, Medicine, or Nursing.

-The UCLA Pre-medical Enrichment Programm (UCLA PREP) is a four week nonresidential summer program that aims to provide promising pre-medical students from educationally and financially disadvantaged backgrounds, with the means of strengthening their ability and readiness to study medicine through Learning Skills, MCAT Preparation, Medical School application guidance, and many more.
-The PREP program is intended for Junior college students and above.
+The UCLA Pre-medical Enrichment Program (UCLA PREP) is a four-week nonresidential summer program for promising pre-medical students from educationally and financially disadvantaged backgrounds.
+PREP aims to strengthen student ability and readiness to study medicine through improving Learning Skills, MCAT Preparation, Medical School application guidance, and much more.
+The PREP program is intended for Junior College students and above.

-The UCLA Re-Application Program (UCLA RAP) is an eleven-month post-bacalaureate program offered by the David Geffen School of Medicine at UCLA in partnertship with the UC Postbacalaureate Consortium, designed to assist promising students from disadvantaged backgrounds who were previously unsuccessful in gaining admission to a U.S. medical school.
+The UCLA Re-Application Program (UCLA RAP) is an eleven-month post-baccalaureate program offered by the David Geffen School of Medicine at UCLA in partnertship with the UC Postbaccalaureate Consortium, designed to assist promising students from disadvantaged backgrounds who were previously unsuccessful in gaining admission to a U.S. medical school.
 This program only admits re-applicants that are California residents.